English-591 · Topics in Pedagogy

 Analytical DepthGoes beyond description to expose how racism operates and how each pedagogy teaches, challenges, and transforms

-Course EngagementUses anti-racist, decolonial, feminist, queer frameworks.
-Engages course texts and questions
+Course EngagementUses anti-racist, decolonial, feminist, queer frameworks; engages course texts and questions

 Comparative InsightIlluminates similarities, differences, and tensions across sites of struggle and resistance